Table of Contents

 Things we’d never do with the kids who quite often just fall off a stationary bench.

-Where you might catch a train or a bus jumping on with a backpack. it’s often cheaper and a lot more convenient to get a taxi.
+Where you might catch a train or a bus jumping on with a backpack whilst solo.
+With children, it’s often cheaper and a lot more convenient to get a taxi.

 If you’re renting or buying a car any car seat will do.
 You can usually take them on a plane for free.

-If you’re moving from one place to another and using Taxi’s trust us, get something like the Mi fold we suggest below
+If you’re moving from one place to another and using Taxi’s trust us, get something like the travel seat we suggest below.

-Our first year we lugged car seats around it making even the simplest move a nightmare.
-It also meant we could never use cars for simple day trips
+In our first year, we lugged car seats around it making even the simplest move a nightmare.
+It also meant we could never use cars for simple day trips.

 Luggage